Leyline of Vitality | Illustration by Jim Nelson

 Leylines are enchantments that depict ancient mana lines or paths that crisscross each other on every plane in Magic.
 They all cost four mana, but if one of them is in your starting hand then you can place it onto the battlefield before the game begins.
 This opening hand effect was created to give the impression that Leylines are found, not cast.

-The Leylines were printed in three sets: Guildpact, Magic 2011, and Core Set 2020.
+The Leylines were first printed in Guildpact, with additions in Magic 2011, Core Set 2020, and the first multicolor one in Murders at Karlov Manor.

 Leyline of Lifeforce assures that your creatures won’t be countered.
 I believe this is the definition of a sideboard card for creature decks.
 It doesn’t need to be main decked and therefore won’t be as valuable as some of the other Leylines on this list.